Jbonez87/url-shortener/README.md

 }
 ```

 5. For ease of use, there's also a simple HTML page with a form that you can use to send requests to the **Express Server**.
 It's located in the `/public` directory.
-Try it out!
+Try it out in your browser!

 # Running the tests